bokeh/bokeh/sphinx/source/docs/dev_guide/setup.rst

 This should open up a browser with an interactive figure:

 .. image:: /_images/bokeh_app_sliders.png
-    :scale: 50 %
+    :class: image-border
     :align: center

 All the sliders allow interactive control of the sine wave, with each update redrawing the line with the new parameters.
-The ``--show`` option opens a web browser, the default URL for the Bokeh server is ``localhost:5006``.
+The ``--show`` option opens a web browser.
+The default URL for the Bokeh server is ``localhost:5006``.

 Troubleshooting
 ---------------